 A normal glove is usually not up to the task when it comes to saving you from the pinch the bowstring gives your fingers.

 There are a few things shooting gloves need to give you the best possible archery experience:

-A good shooting love needs to fit tightly so that there is not too much air between your fingers and the glove.
+A good shooting glove needs to fit tightly so that there is not too much air between your fingers and the glove.

-Still, they need to be comfortable to wear what comes down to the materials used.
+Still, they need to be comfortable to wear which comes down to the materials used.

 The best gloves are made of real leather.

 Your fingertips are the place where the strain is the biggest, so it is a great idea to look for gloves, that are reinforced at the fingertips.

 Those will protect your fingers better, but will also give the glove better durability.